polca/premise/docs/transform.rst

 Key outputs
 ~~~~~~~~~~~

+* Regionalizes CDR support activities such as DAC heat variants, CO2 storage
+  chains, point-source capture modules and intermediate suppliers.
-* Creates region-specific CDR datasets from mapped literature inventories.
+* Creates region-specific CDR datasets from the technologies mapped in
+  ``carbon_dioxide_removal.yaml``.
-* Builds regional and world CDR markets from IAM production volumes.
+* Builds regional and world ``market for carbon dioxide removal`` datasets from
+  IAM production volumes.
-* Scales electricity and heat/fuel energy inputs separately based on IAM efficiency signals where available.
+* Scales electricity and heat/fuel energy inputs separately based on IAM
+  efficiency signals where available.

-*premise* creates different region-specific carbon dioxide removal datasets
+*premise* creates different region-specific carbon dioxide removal datasets for
-for mapped technologies such as DACCS, BECCS, enhanced weathering and ocean
+mapped technologies such as DACCS, BECCS, biochar, enhanced weathering, ocean
+liming, biomass fermentation CCS, synthetic-fuel CCS and industrial non-fossil
-liming, where the corresponding IAM variables and inventories are available.
+cement CO2 capture, where the corresponding IAM variables and inventories are
+available.
 The DAC inventories are based on Qiu_ et al., 2022.

-If provided by the IAM scenario, *premise* scales electricity and heat/fuel
+The CDR inventories are modelled as removal or capture modules, not as full host
+processes.
+For example, the wood-power BECCS, biomethane-SMR CCS, biomass
+fermentation CCS and cement non-fossil CO2 capture datasets exclude the host
+power plant, hydrogen plant, fermentation plant or cement kiln.
+They contain the
+additional capture, compression, transport and storage requirements needed to
+store 1 kg of biogenic or atmospheric CO2.

+When ``carbon_dioxide_removal.yaml`` provides ``energy_use_aliases`` for a CDR
+technology, the aliases are kept explicit by carrier.
+Electricity aliases are
+used to scale electricity exchanges.
+All other mapped final-energy carriers,
+such as heat, gases, diesel, hydrogen or other fuels, are grouped as heat/fuel
+for the CDR efficiency adjustment. *premise* applies separate bounded scaling
-energy exchanges in the mapped CDR datasets separately to reflect changes in
+factors to electricity and heat/fuel exchanges in the mapped CDR datasets.
+Materials, sorbents, solvents, water, waste treatment exchanges and biosphere
-efficiency.
-Non-energy material inputs and biosphere exchanges are not scaled by
-this efficiency adjustment.
+flows are not scaled by this efficiency adjustment.

+All CDR-specific support activities, regionalization, efficiency adjustment and
+market creation happen in ``carbon_dioxide_removal.py``.
+CDR heat requirements
+are therefore handled through the CDR inventories and their regionalized energy
+suppliers, not through dedicated CDR logic in the heat transformation.

 .. _Qiu: https://doi.org/10.1038/s41467-022-31146-1